pipermerriam/eth-testrpc/README.md

 * `evm_snapshot` : Run at the beginning of each test, snapshotting the state of the evm.
 * `evm_revert` : Run at the end of each test, reverting back to a known clean state.

-TestRPC also exposes the `evm_mine` method for advancing the test evm by a single block.
+TestRPC also exposes the `evm_mine` method for advancing the test evm by some number of blocks.

-* `evm_mine` : No params, no return value.
+* `evm_mine` : Optionally supply an integer for the number of blocks to mine.
+Default is 1 block.
+No return value.

 TestRPC exposes the `testing_timeTravel` method for fast-forwarding to a future timestamp.